mohitnx/-okay-journey-flutter--camera-app-/README.md

 # cameraa
-# apk can be found in apk-release folder
+# apk can be found in release-apk folder
 # screenshots